v1.36

 Most servers run on some version of Unix, and then a basic Unix shell can be assumed, without further distinction.
 Windows 10, Server 2019, and later can also run a SSH server, which is a port of OpenSSH (see official installation guide).
 On a Windows server the shell handling is different: Although it can also be set up to use a Unix type shell, e.g. Cygwin bash, the default is to use Windows Command Prompt (cmd.exe), and PowerShell is a recommended alternative.
 All of these have behave differently, which rclone must handle.

 Rclone tries to auto-detect what type of shell is used on the server, first time you access the SFTP remote.
 If a remote shell session is successfully created, it will look for indications that it is CMD or PowerShell, with fall-back to Unix if not something else is detected.
 If unable to even create a remote shell session, then shell command execution will be disabled entirely.
 The result is stored in the SFTP remote configuration, in option shell_type, so that the auto-detection only have to be performed once.
 If you manually set a value for this option before first run, the auto-detection will be skipped, and if you set a different value later this will override any existing.
 Value none can be set to avoid any attempts at executing shell commands, e.g. if this is not allowed on the server.
+If you have shell_type = none in the configuration then the ssh must not be set.

 When the server is rclone serve sftp, the rclone SFTP remote will detect this as a Unix type shell - even if it is running on Windows.
 This server does not actually have a shell, but it accepts input commands matching the specific ones that the SFTP backend relies on for Unix shells, e.g. md5sum and df.
 Also it handles the string escape rules used for Unix shell.
 Treating it as a Unix type shell from a SFTP remote will therefore always be correct, and support all features.